stormmoredev/bolt-js-framework/README.md

-# What is StormJS Framework?
+# What is BoltJS Framework?
-StormJS is a simple tool for building modern web applications.
+BoltJS is a simple tool for building modern web applications.
 It’s no harder to learn than jQuery and doesn’t require any additional tools.

 ## How is it different from other frameworks?
-StormJS was created so that anyone familiar with JavaScript can build applications without the need for extra backend or frontend tooling.
+BoltJS was created so that anyone familiar with JavaScript can build applications without the need for extra backend or frontend tooling.
 It’s small, yet powerful and complete.

 * Everything you need is in a single JavaScript file (~20KB).